 Foreign entities operating in China face the potential of being investigated and charged in connection with this aforementioned sustained anti-corruption campaign.
 In the summer of 2013, GlaxoSmithKline ("GSK"), a British pharmaceutical company listed on both the London and New York stock exchanges, became the focus of the biggest corruption scandal in China involving a foreign company.
-The GSK chain of events was set in motion by two chains of e-mails accusing GSK of bribing doctors in order to promote GSK's medical products.
-45 In September 2014, GSK was found by the Changsha Intermediate People's Court in Hunan Province, China to have offered money or property to non-government personnel in order to obtain improper commercial gains, and was found guilty of bribing non-government personnel.
-As a result of the Court's verdict, GSK was ordered to pay a fine of RMB 3bn (£297m) to the Chinese government.
-46 Five former GSK senior executives were sentenced to suspended imprisonment of two to three years.
-47

-Following the GSK bribery investigation, the State Administration of Industry and Commerce stated that local Administrations of Industry and Commerce should pay more attention to industries affecting the public interest (including the pharmaceutical industry), strengthen their supervision over the bidding activities carried out by industry players, and conduct thorough investigations against any commercial bribery arising from the bidding process.
-An number of foreign drug manufacturers - UCB, Novartis, AstraZeneca PLC, Pfizer, Bayer AG, and Roche Holding AG - were subsequently visited by the Chinese authorities.
-There were also news articles reporting that Sanofi SA and Eli Lilly were visited by the Chinese authorities as well.
+The GSK chain of events was set in motion by two chains of e-mails accusing GSK of bribing doctors in order to promote GSK's medical products.45 In September 2014, GSK was found by the Changsha Intermediate People's Court in Hunan Province, China to have offered money or property to nongovernment personnel in order to obtain improper commercial gains, and was found guilty of bribing non-government personnel.
+As a result of the Court's verdict, GSK was ordered to pay a fine of RMB 3bn (£297m) to the Chinese government.46 Five former GSK senior executives were sentenced to suspended imprisonment of two to three years.47 more attention to industries affecting the public interest (including the pharmaceutical industry), strengthen their supervision over the bidding activities carried out by industry players, and conduct thorough investigations against any commercial bribery arising from the bidding process.48 A number of foreign drug manufacturers - UCB, Novartis, AstraZeneca PLC, Pfizer, Bayer AG, and Roche Holding AG - were subsequently visited by the Chinese authorities.49 There were also news articles reporting that Sanofi SA and Eli Lilly were visited by the Chinese authorities as well.50